Florida senator fights back over nude images stolen from her

 Now she's a 37-year-old senator, and feels blessed to be in a position to fight back, with the resources to hire an attorney to have images removed from websites.
 Many others don't.

-Still, while her childhood abuse had a beginning and an end — her abuser was prosecuted and imprisoned — this case will go on forever.
+Still, while the abuse she suffered into her teenage years had a beginning and an end — the nanny was prosecuted and imprisoned — this case will go on forever.

 "There are still things up there.
 Still.
 They’ll never be gone.
 People were buying it, people were trading it, and this is not unique.
 This is happening every single day, to women predominantly,” she said.

-Note: This story has been corrected.
-Book said an investigation showed her images were online as early as 2020.